jim60105/YoutubeSegmentDownloaderRs/README.md

 ---

 > [!NOTE]
-> This project is fully developed using GitHub Copilot, with an attempt to maintain the maintainability of the software architecture.
+> This project is fully developed using GitHub Copilot and Codex CLI, with an attempt to maintain the maintainability of the software architecture.
 It is absolutely not a result of vibe coding.
 My goal is to practice controlling and planning professional software engineering work entirely through prompt engineering with AI.